Python-World/Python_and_the_Web/README.md

 ![Stars](https://img.shields.io/github/stars/AdityaJ7/Python_and_the_Web)
 ![License](https://img.shields.io/github/license/AdityaJ7/Python_and_the_Web)

 Scripts in python that scrape the web, create a bot or use an API to solve a problem.
+We now have a section for miscellaneous scripts as well.

 ## Steps To Follow